top of page

 Meal Delivery

-During the winter and early spring months we were able to provide on average 40-50 homecooked meals to folks going through food insecurity or illness, every week to ten days.
+During the winter and early spring months of 2025 we were able to provide on average 50-60 homecooked meals to folks going through food insecurity or illness, every week to ten days.
+Work involved with the summer growing and camping season reduced the frequency of these meals.
+But, thanks to the amazing support of the local community, we were able to provide over 800 free Thanksgiving meals.

 Food Pantry